psycho1767/sites_framer/README.md

-# empty front just for fun no not responsive mobile
+# empty front just for fun, not responsive mobile